qlik-oss/core-website/docs/tutorials/monitoring-and-scaling.md

 ## The real world use cases

-Frontira can be used in a plathora of ways and here are some documents attempting to cover som vastly different, but relevant such implementations.
+Frontira can be used in many different ways.
+The documents available here cover vastly different, but relevant, implementations.

 - Newspaper: In this scenario, documents are hosted as a backend with a custom-built user interface and embedded in newspaper site for storytelling or interactive charts.
 [The newspaper case](./newspaper.md)

-## Questions that the use cases attempt answer
+## Questions addressed by the use cases

 - How do I get an overview of my system?
   What metrics are interesting to look at?